jamesblanksby/.dotfiles/README.md

 ### 🍺 Homebrew formulae

-The bootstrap script will install Homebrew and commonly used formulae but if you need to reinstall separately you can run:
+Install Homebrew and commonly used formulae, run the following:

 ```bash
 ./brew